ziqinyeow/Depression-ML-Problem/README.md

 to build our web application.

 Seem's like some models perform inaccurately, especially vision models; we are not going to choose the models to build our web applications.
-Only tabular and language model will be used in the web application.
+So only tabular and language model will be used in the web application.

 We will be using Next.js and some of the amazing tools to build the web application.